dakanji/RefindPlus/BUILDING.md

 ```

 #### OPTION 3: GitHub Sync
 GitHub now includes an interface for syncing forks.
-While Options 1 and 2 will leave the fork with a clean history consistent with the upstream repository, some may find the GitHub interface easier to use.
+While Options 1 and 2 will leave the fork with a clean history consistent with the source repository, some may find the GitHub interface easier to use.